 Katie, Clara's mum, says ....

-30 weeks into my pregnancy with my second child I was informed in a phone call that I had contracted CMV in pregnancy.
-I wasn't given any more information and so I googled, and what I found terrified me.
-We were referred to foetal medicine but, in the interim, which was only 5 days but felt like 5 years, I turned to CMV Action for support.
+Besides the brief phone call I wasn't provided with any more information, and so I consulted Google, and what I found terrified me.
+We were referred to foetal medicine but, in the interim, which was only five days but felt like five years, I turned to CMV Action for support.
 I was lucky to be put in contact with a number of supportive people who really helped me, especially Rebecca Blinkhorn.
 The support of the charity (and Rebecca in particular) kept me sane as we went through extra scans and weeks of uncertainty.